ryanbae89/news_analyzer/README.md

 ```

 The build script will automatically download the csv files using Kaggle's API, and build the topic models.
 Once complete, you can simply run the UI as shown above in the demo example.

+*The full build using the entire corpus of 140,000 articles is quite computationally expensive.
+It is recommended that the build is performed on a cloud machine with at least 48GB of memory.
+The full build took about ~24 hours on compute optimized AWS machine with 60GB memory.*

 ## Component Design
 ![ComponentDesignFlowChart](doc/news-nlp-flowchart-2.png?raw=true)